Data assimilation is about determining a model state from observations.

 \[ \begin{align} K = BH^T\left(HBH^T + R\right)^{-1} \end{align} \]

 The wind field can be assimilated as part of the OI.
-However, with coarse model resolutions, this has the disadvantage that the wind obtained in this way is often further away from the balance equation than is usual on the synoptic scale and thus triggers sound and gravity waves that are too strong.
-These then trigger prediction errors.
-Therefore, it may make sense to determine the wind field not based on measurements, but by solving the balance equation.
-This is an example of OI maximizing the quality of analysis rather than prediction.
+However, with coarse model resolutions, this has the disadvantage that the wind obtained in this way is often further away from the balance equation than is usual on the synoptic scale and thus excites sound and gravity waves that are too strong.
+These then cause forecast errors.
+Therefore, it may make sense to determine the wind field not on the basis of measurements, but by solving the balance equation.
+This is an example of the fact that OI maximizes the quality of the analysis rather than of the forecast.

 \[ \begin{align} \frac{\partial q_1}{\partial z} = f\left(q_2\right) \end{align} \]

-However, one can replace the determination of the quantity $q_1$ in the entire atmosphere by its determination on a surface, for example the earth's surface or a pressure surface.
+holds, one can, however, replace the specification of the quantity $q_1$ in the entire atmosphere by its specification on a single surface, for example the earth's surface or a pressure surface.
 Requiring the exact validity of a statement about the result of data assimilation is called strong constraint.

 The 3D-Var method is about solving Eq.
-(31.40) can be solved iteratively without explicitly calculating the gain matrix.
+(31.40) iteratively without explicitly computing the gain matrix.
 Define

 \[ \begin{align} \delta\mathbf{x} &\coloneqq \mathbf{x} - \mathbf{x}_B,\\ \mathbf{d}_B &\coloneqq \mathbf{y} - \newhat{h}\left(\mathbf{x}_B\right),\\ \end{align} \]